Council Tax: Changes affecting second homes and empty properties From 1st April 2013.

 - Apprentices must be learning a trade and studying towards a recognised qualification.
 Salary must be £195.00pw maximum

-- Residents in Hostels for homeless people where the majority of facilities are communal
+- Residents in hostels for homeless people where the majority of facilities are communal

-- Carers - 1/ Must be providing care on behalf of a local authority or charity
+1) must be providing care on behalf of a local authority or charity

-or 3/ Must be caring for someone in receipt of certain benefits.
+3) must be caring for someone in receipt of certain benefits.

-Members of Religious Communities i.e. nuns, must have no income or capital of their own and be dependent on the Community.
+- members of Religious Communities i.e. nuns, must have no income or capital of their own and be dependent on the Community

-Members of Visiting Forces members and their dependants are disregarded when they are neither British citizens nor usually resident in the UK.
+- members of Visiting Forces members and their dependants are disregarded when they are neither British citizens nor usually resident in the UK.

 Back to top